Paitan people: Lahad Datu

-The Subpan Dusun (also called Saga-i, Segama Dusun, and Sopan) are one of the main Dusun sub-ethnic groups belonging to the Paitanic branch that mostly inhabit the Lahad Datu District.
-This sub-ethnic group is closely related to both the eastern Dusuns and Orang Sungei ethnic groups and are known for their cave burial traditions.
+The Subpans (also called Saga'i, Segama Dusun, and Sopan) are a significant Paitanic-speaking people that mostly inhabit the Lahad Datu District.
+They formerly spoke an Idaanic language identified as Subpan but have since intermarried with people living along the Segama River, and today speak a Dusun Segama language that is intelligible with Upper Kinabatangan.
+This group is closely related to both the eastern Dusuns and Orang Sungai ethnic groups and are known for their cave burial traditions.
 The community is also well-known for its agrarian culture, with hill paddy cultivation, as well as the planting of cassava and bananas, and hunting and fishing activities within the Segama River area.
 The wedding traditions for this community include merisik (preliminary inquiry), proposal, berian (dowry), mangadaa-adaa, as well as the manandoh and manukab batol (traditional customs) ceremonies.
-The Subpan Dusuns lived along the Segama River such as in Balasu, Bakat Burut, Bukit Belacon, Litok Pulau, Litok Tabpoh, Masuli, Opak, Tawaiyari, Teliwas, and several more villages up to Danum Ulu Segama.
+This community lives along the Segama River in the villages of Balasu, Bakat Burut, Bukit Belacon, Litok Pulau, Litok Tabpoh, Masuli, Opak, Tawaiyari, Teliwas, and several more villages up to Danum Ulu Segama.

-Another sub-group is the Begak Dusun (Bagahak), which settles around the Tungku Village in Lahad Datu and has around 3,000 speakers.
+A related group is the Begak (Bagahak) of Tungku Village in Lahad Datu, whose Idaanic language is spoken by about 3,000 people.
 Some Begak also live within the districts of Kinabatangan and Sandakan.

-Ranau Dusun

-The Lobu Dusun also has a presence around the Tompios Village, with around 1,800 speakers in 2003.

-Telupid Dusun

-The Dusun sub-ethnic in Telupid District belong to the Lobu Dusun with the community are known for their traditional boat culture and musical culture such as the mongindong and tangon instruments.